mike-rao/FPL-Assistant/README.md

 - Predicting Player Points - the /predict-pts endpoint predicts the amount of points a player will score the next week using a machine learning model trained on player statistics.
 - Generating Transfers - the /suggest-transfers endpoint calculates optimal transfer suggestions using hash maps, sorted lists, and a greedy algorithm to bring in the best net of predicted points.

-## Database Integration

-The PostgreSQL database serves as the backbone for storing and retrieving player data.
-Tables are structured to hold player attributes such as name, position, team, price, form, and predicted points.
-SQLAlchemy, a Python ORM, facilitates seamless database interaction, ensuring efficiency and maintainability.

 ## Machine Learning Integration

 A machine learning model is implemented to predict weekly FPL points for players based on historical data.
 Features include: